 &lt;sup>11 See Harris (1934, pp. 17-20) and Jones (2003) for illustrations of the earlier party ticket ballots and a typical Australian ballot.
-As noted by Harris, the use of party tickets made it very easy to implement vote buying schemes.
-The first punch card system - the Votematic system - was conceived by Joseph Harris (author of the authoritative 1934 report on election administration) and co-developed with a Berkeley colleague -- see Nathan (1980).
+As noted by Harris, the use of party tickets made it very easy to implement vote-buying schemes.

+&lt;sup>12 The first punch card system-the Votematic system-was conceived by Joseph Harris (author of the authoritative 1934 report on election administration) and codeveloped with a Berkeley colleague; see Nathan (1980).
 This system, and the slightly different Data Punch system, are both still in use today.

-&lt;sup>13 Indeed, several current lawsuits over the selection of voting technology have been filed by advocates for disabled voters who prefer DRE to optical scan voting, e.g., National Federation of the Blind v.
+&lt;sup>13 Indeed, several current lawsuits over the selection of voting technology have been filed by advocates for disabled voters who prefer DRE to optical scan voting, for example, National Federation of the Blind v.
 Volusia County (filed in U.S. District Court for the Middle District of Florida).